-Here are some of the Sustainable Transportation exhibits we are planning to have at Greenspark:
+Here are some of the Sustainable Transportation exhibits at Greenspark:

 - Veggie Oil Motor Setup: When Rudolf Diesel invented what we know today as a Diesel engine, he designed it to run on vegetable oil.
 We identified one such motor, and will make it run on used veggie oil.